BhallaLab/moose/docs/source/install/install.rst

    $ mkdir _build
    $ cd _build
    $ cmake  ..
-   $ make
+   $ make -j2    # using 2 core to build MOOSE
    $ ctest --output-on-failure  # optional
    $ sudo make install

-This will build pyMOOSE (MOOSE's python extention), `ctest` will run few tests to check if build process was successful.
+This will build MOOSE's python extention, `ctest` will run few tests to check if build process was successful.

 .. note::